pablozsc/concordium-snapshot/README.md

+This guide is not official, licensed or owned by the Concordium organization.

 # Concordium snapshot
 Setting up a fully synchronized node in a couple of clicks.
 The full database archive is updated once a week on Sundays.
 The partial database repair archive is updated every day and has the words latest_blocks in the title.